shelkmike/Mabs/README.md

 The main file produced by calculate_AG is ./AG_calculation_results/AG.txt .
 It contains a single number which is the AG.
 In addition, calculate_AG produces figures <i>gene_coverage_distribution.svg</i> and <i>gene_coverage_distribution.png</i> which look like this:<br>
 ![image with a relatively bad assembly](http://mikeshelk.site/Diff/Files_for_GitHub/Mabs/a_relatively_bad_assembly.png)<br>
 This type of diagrams is called sinaplot, see https://cran.r-project.org/web/packages/sinaplot/vignettes/SinaPlot.html .
 The sinaplot produced by calculate_AG helps to evaluate the assembly quality visually.
-While the coverage distribution of genes from single-copy orthogroups is unimodal, the coverage distrubution of genes from multicopy orthogroups can be bimodal because genes that were erroneously duplicated have twice as low coverage as they should have.
+While the coverage distribution of genes from single-copy orthogroups is unimodal, the coverage distribution of genes from multicopy orthogroups can be bimodal because genes that were erroneously duplicated have twice as low coverage as they should have.
 In the perfect assembly, the coverage distribution of genes from multicopy orthogroups is identical to the coverage distribution of genes from single-copy orthogroups.
 The picture above is for a rather bad assembly.
 Below is the picture made by calculate_AG for a better assembly of the same genome:<br>
 ![image with a relatively good assembly](http://mikeshelk.site/Diff/Files_for_GitHub/Mabs/a_relatively_good_assembly.png)<br>
 <br><br>
 The recommended usage of calculate_AG is to compare the quality of assemblies of a single genome made by different genome assemblers, or made by a single assembler with different parameters.
-Besides the value of AG (in the file ./AG_calculation_results/AG.txt), calculate_AG also provide the exact numbers of genes in single-copy orthogroups, in true multicopy orthogroups, and in false multicopy orthogroups; the corresponding values can be found at the end of the file ./AG_calculation_results/logs.txt.
+Besides the value of AG (in the file ./AG_calculation_results/AG.txt), calculate_AG also provides the exact numbers of genes in single-copy orthogroups, in true multicopy orthogroups, and in false multicopy orthogroups; the corresponding values can be found at the end of the file ./AG_calculation_results/logs.txt.
 <br><br>
 <a name="internal_link_to_Questions_and_Answers"></a>
 ## Questions and Answers
 1. Should assemblies produced by Mabs be polished afterwards?<br>
 The assemblies made by Mabs-hifiasm are accurate already.
 The assemblies made by Mabs-flye require polishing by accurate reads.
 "Accurate reads" are reads of Illumina, MGI, or PacBio HiFi.
 Good programs for polishing are, for example, [HyPo](https://github.com/kensung-lab/hypo), [POLCA](https://github.com/alekseyzimin/masurca), [Racon](https://github.com/lbcb-sci/racon).
 2. How to assemble a genome using high-accuracy Nanopore reads?<br>
-If you have Nanopore reads with really high accuracy (≥99%), I advise to try both Mabs-hifiasm and Mabs-flye.
+If you have Nanopore reads with really high accuracy (≥99%), I advise trying both Mabs-hifiasm and Mabs-flye.
 3. What is the program "Modified_hifiasm" used by Mabs?<br>
 Modified_hifiasm is a special version of Hifiasm, where I added an option "--only-primary".
 With this option, Modified_hifiasm stops after creating the file with the primary assembly.
-Usage of Modified_hifiasm makes Mabs-hifiasm faster then when using the original Hifiasm.
+Usage of Modified_hifiasm makes Mabs-hifiasm faster than when using the original Hifiasm.
-4. Is it worth to use Mabs if I don't expect a high number of haplotypic duplications?<br>
+4. Is it worth using Mabs if I don't expect a high number of haplotypic duplications?<br>
 Though the primary purpose of Mabs is creation of assemblies with few haplotypic duplications, it may be useful even if you don't expect many haplotypic duplications.
 Since Mabs optimizes parameters of Hifiasm or Flye to maximize the gene assembly quality, in most cases it will produce assemblies better than or equal to Hifiasm or Flye.
 5. Can Mabs be used to assemble metagenomes?<br>
 No. When evaluating which genes were assembled correctly and which were assembled incorrectly, Mabs relies on their coverage.
 In a metagenomic sequencing different genomes have different coverage, which makes Mabs useless.